-While student loan debt may be a reality of life these days, if you want to earn a college or advanced degree, one reality you do not have to accept is that you’ll never be able to pay it back.
-The debt may be large, but no mountain is impossible to climb.
+Student loan debt is a reality of life for many students these days.
+If you want to earn a college or advanced degree, rest assured that getting out of student debt is more than possible.
 One tool available for making a serious dent in paying back those loans is the art of the side hustle.

-Every industry sector experienced significant growth in “nonemployer” (“gig”) businesses between 2003 and 2013, and those numbers are expected to grow.
-Many people create freelance businesses based on their personal skills, while others jump on opportunities with service providers like Uber, Lyft, and Grubhub.
+Many people create freelance businesses to earn extra cash based on their personal skills, while others jump on opportunities with service providers like Uber, Lyft, and Grubhub.
 With whichever side hustle you choose, there’s a way to work down those student loans.

 None of us likely have a time machine to go back and finance school a different way or figure out a less expensive way forward.
 The important thing is to move forward confidently now in the knowledge that you really can take back control of your finances and by beating student loan debt.